 The Marshall Stanmore has the best audio quality

 Wireless speakers are great for portability, but if you really want to power a party you might need to at least deal with having to plug in your speaker into a wall outlet.
-This is the case with the Marshall Stanmore which takes the crown for the best sounding speaker on this list.
-It’s large, so tossing it in your backpack isn’t really an option here.
-But if you’re looking to have a party or just want to fill your house with the sound of music, this is one of the best Bluetooth speakers out there.
-Partly because, and this might be cheating a bit, along with Bluetooth v.
+This is the case with the Marshall Stanmore, which takes the crown for the best sounding speaker on this list.
+It’s large, so it’s very rarely going to leave the house.
+But if you’re looking to have a party or just want to fill your room with the sound of music, this is one of the best Bluetooth speakers out there.
+Partly because (and this might be cheating a bit) along with Bluetooth v.
 4.2 you can also connect to it via your Wi-Fi network thanks to Spotify Connect, Chromecast built-in, and Apple AirPlay compatibility.

 Marshall Stanmore Multi-roomFull Review

 The speaker sticks to the tried and true classic amp design Marshall is known for, complete with knobs up top to let you control basic EQ.
 There’s also a dedicated knob for seven easy presets, be it your favorite Spotify playlist, radio station, or podcast.
 What you’re sacrificing in terms of portability you’re making up for when it comes to sound.
 This speaker sounds great.
-It has a well-balanced sound with a slight emphasis on mids (which comes in handy when listening to podcasts or singing along to some music), but you can always tweak the sound to your preference by using the knobs up top.
+It has a pleasing sound with a slight emphasis on mids (which means vocals are a bit easier to hear), but you can always tweak the sound to your preference by using the knobs up top.
 If you decide to get more than one you can also pair them up for multi-room audio, though if you’re not using one of the Wi-Fi options you’ll just have to stick to Bluetooth.

 What are some alternatives?

 Monster SolaraFull Review